-Today, my haiku and narrative for 26 Pledges — a powerful collaboration between writers’ organisation 26 and The Wildlife Trusts — is published online.
+My haiku and narrative for 26 Pledges – a powerful collaboration between writers’ organisation 26 and The Wildlife Trusts – has been published online.

-With COP26 taking place in Glasgow at the end of October, it’s my own small contribution towards tackling the climate crisis.
+With COP26 taking place in Glasgow in October 2021, it was my own small contribution towards tackling the climate crisis.
 Just a drop in the warming and rising ocean perhaps.
 But a few heartfelt words that I hope encourage at least one other person to think and act a little differently.

 You can read my work here: 26 Pledges.

-Like all 26 projects, 26 Pledges has been a welcome reminder of the power of language and the collective.
-The research and writing process has also taught me the importance of pledges in the face of seemingly insurmountable challenges.
+Like all 26 projects, 26 Pledges was a welcome reminder of the power of language and the collective.
+The research and writing process also taught me the importance of pledges in the face of seemingly insurmountable challenges.
 Especially to writers.